 Toenail fungus can spread and fester underneath your nails if you don’t treat it at the first sign of trouble.
-Ruben Nieto, DPM, and the team at Diabetic Foot and Wound Center in Bakersfield, California, know how quickly fungus can damage your nails and surrounding skin.
+The team at Diabetic Foot and Wound Center in Bakersfield, California, know how quickly fungus can damage your nails and surrounding skin.
 That’s why it’s important to eliminate toenail fungus the moment you see it.
 To schedule an appointment with Diabetic Foot and Wound Center, call or book online today.
 Same-day and next-day appointments are available, plus telehealth.

 Toenail fungus begins as a small white or yellow spot underneath your nail.
 Also called onychomycosis, toenail fungus develops from certain bacteria, yeasts, and molds.
 Once the fungus penetrates your nail, typically through small cracks and breaks, it can spread and infect your surrounding nails.